poundifdef/smoothmq/README.md

+# Survey!
+I'd love your feedback on the direction of this project! https://forms.gle/m5iMjcA5Xvp685Yw8

 # SmoothMQ

 SmoothMQ is a drop-in replacement for SQS with a much smoother developer experience.
 It has a functional UI, observability, tracing, message scheduling, and rate-limiting.
 SmoothMQ lets you run a private SQS instance on any cloud.

 <!-- A drop-in replacement for SQS designed for great developer experience and efficiency. -->